tp2124/dating-app/docs/notes/mod_4_client_login+register.md

 * The default `content-type` is `application/json`.
 This will be used if nothing is provided in a `post` header.

 # Angular
+In .ts files, all functions that return `Observable<T>` objects need to subscribe to it inside of the component in order for the function to be usable.
 ## Shortcuts
 * Creating component: use the right click in the Solution Explorer `Create Component` and this will stub in the required changes and referneces.